OpenGradient/.github/profile/README.md

   </p>
 </div>

-Building the future of machine cognition with portable memory, verifiable compute, and open models - empowering everyone to shape and own AI.
+Building the future of verifiable AI with credibly-neutral infrastructure, verifiable computing infrastructure, and open and accessible models - empowering everyone to shape and own AI.

 ## Community